semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/Grammar.md

 *   NumberRule, applies only to numberic values accoarding to SDO data types (Number, Integer, Float)
 *   ComplexRule, applies as logical connector between rules/checks

-There are sub-classes for the Rules, see the "Meta_Rules.md" for details.